robbkidd/robbkidd.github.com/source/_posts/2016-03-10-run-dependency-services-in-docker.markdown

 $ docker-machine create -d virtualbox default
 ```

-You will need to reinitialize the environment variables set earlier—super handy
+We should reinitialize the environment variables set earlier—super handy if you
-if you control them with direnv: `direnv reload`—because the docker-machine IP
+control them with direnv: `direnv reload`—because the docker-machine IP may have
-may have changed after being recreated.
+changed after being recreated.